mdmarek/go-lock-vs-channel/README.md

 the original code each gorutine received a fair share of the work.
 Intrestingly the run time was about the same ranging from 110ms to about 125ms.
-I changed the code to actually match the chanadder.go which runs a bit slower, but does fair work sharing "automatically".
+I changed the code to actually match chanadder.go a bit more, which does fair work sharing "automatically" because of the use of channels.